 c.
 Toughness, Flexibility and Elongation.

 Coinciding with the advent of sealcoatings, additives have been researched and developed over the past decades to meet very specific as well as broad performance requirements.
-Latex additives have been used for the last 25-30 years and most extensively since the 70's when FAA adopted the use of Acrylonitrile/ Butadiene latexes for rubberizing coal tar based sealers.
+Latex additives have been used for the last 25-30 years and most extensively when FAA adopted the use of acrylonitrile/butadiene latexes for rubberizing asphalt sealers.
 Today, materially speaking, the additives range from simple chemicals (salts, mild acids etc.) to more complex polymers and rubber based compounds.
 We will review the;

 – Types of polymers and rubbers used in additive formulations,